reisfmb/reisfmb.github.io/content/posts/set-theory-and-metric-spaces/capitulo-1-exercicio-1.1.8.md

 categories:
   - Irving Kaplansky - Set Theory And Metric Spaces
 tags:
-  - Teoria dos conjuntos
+  - Set Theory
-  - Combinatória
+  - Combinatorics
 ---
 ### Pergunta
 Let A be a finite set.
 Prove that